 Elder & Health Law Clinic Goal and Structure

-The Elder & Health Law Clinic provides students with civil practice skills in a growing area of legal specialization.
+The Elder & Health Law Clinic provides students with civil practice skills in a growing area of area of legal specialization.
 Students will learn complicated substantive state and federal law, as well as engage in a high level of ethical competence.
 Many cases involve an interdisciplinary approach to lawyering.
 In furtherance of this, students engage in joint classes with UC Davis Medical students to explore common areas of practice.
-Students also interact iiwht Adult Protective Services social workers to staff cases and otherwise provide legal representation fo the "whole" client.
+Students also interact with Adult Protective Services Social workers to staff cases and otherwise provide legal representation for the “whole” client.

 Unit Credit and Limit on Enrollment